AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/install-sdks.md

 >
 > `AEPMessaging` is only required if you plan to implement push messaging using Adobe Journey Optimizer.
 Please read the tutorial on [implementing push messaging with Adobe Journey Optimizer](journey-optimizer-push.md) for more information.

-After saving the changes to your Podfile, navigate to the folder with your project run the `pod install` command to install your changes.
+After saving the changes to your Podfile, navigate to the folder with your project and run the `pod install` command to install your changes.

 ![pod install](assets/mobile-install-podfile-install.png)